geut/chan/README.md

   - **--group-changes** (string):

     Groups changes based on group prefix found on each unreleased change item.
-If no group prefix is found, change item will be grouped under **Core**, as first group.
+If no group prefix is found, the changed item will be grouped under **Core**, as first group.

     Example: